blab/blotter/blog/_posts/2024-11-15-dimensionality-reduction-for-flu-and-sars-cov-2.md

     <figcaption><strong>Figure 1.
 Viruses have two goals: make more copies and infect new hosts.</strong>.
 Each larger orange circle represents a single copy of a virus.</figcaption>
 </figure>

-When a virus infects us, it makes many more copies of itself with a pretty terrible copier machine that makes mistakes or “mutations” with each copy.
+When a virus infects us, it makes many more copies of itself with a pretty terrible copy machine that makes mistakes or “mutations” with each copy.
 The new mutated copies are still close enough to the original to be considered the same type of virus (like seasonal flu) but different enough that our immune systems may not recognize them.

 When we sneeze or cough in an elevator and transmit one of those mutated copies to someone else, the copy could look different enough to that person's immune system that the virus can infect them again, make more copies of itself with more mutations, and then transmit again to someone new.